canadiannomad/clockwork-event-sourcing/docs/index.md

 ## Contributing

-### What do I need to know to help?
-If you are looking to help to with a code contribution our project uses **[insert list of programming languages, frameworks, or tools that your project uses]**.
-If you don't feel ready to make a code contribution yet, no problem!
-You can also check out the documentation issues **[link to the docs label or tag on your issue tracker]** or the design issues that we have **[link to design label or tag on issue tracker if your project tracks design issues]**.

-### How do I make a contribution?
 Never made an open source contribution before?
 Wondering how contributions work in the in our project?
 Here's a quick rundown!

 1. Find an issue that you are interested in addressing or a feature that you would like to add.